 It is this second case which presents an insight into the nature of gender, sexuality, and love.

 We can therefore turn this double-standard on its head and see that its failure is not in seeking to protect daughters, but in failing to provide sons and men with the same protective boundaries.
-In liming the expression of protection to girls, the character of parental care is not merely hypocritical, but distorted, taking on a merely cultural facade.
+In limiting protection to girls, the character of parental care is not merely hypocritical, but distorted, taking on a merely cultural facade.

 Both Genders Need Care and Protection